-Audit Title and Year Service Area Issue / Outstanding Action Latest update and reason for revised implementation timescale Officer Responsible Original Date Revised Date procedures implemented, ideally on a completion.
-Effectiveness of Case Management Arrangements 2019-20 Housing & Communities Prepare a formal service specificationPrepare a formal service specification or plan setting out the overall aims and objectives of the IHM service, expected outcomes and detailed description of the services provided.
+Audit Title and Year Service Area Issue / Outstanding Action Latest update and reason for revised implementation timescale Officer Responsible Original Date Revised Date Effectiveness of Case Management Arrangements 2019-20 Housing & Communities Prepare a formal service specification Prepare a formal service specification or plan setting out the overall aims and objectives of the IHM service, expected outcomes and detailed description of the services provided.
 This should clearly distinguish between welfare and tenancy based services and how they are delivered to maximise effectiveness and value for money.
 The Council's resources continue to be directed at the impact and recovery from Covid 19.
 The revision of Case Management will be addressed through the HRA business plan review 2021/22, with a revisit of IA in Q4 21/22.
-Director of Housing & Communities 30/11/2019 31/03/2021 Landlords Health & Safety 2019-20 Housing & Communities Asbestos Surveys In relation to data management, we have continued to audit and quality check data, bringing together all records from contractors ready to populate the Housing and Asset Management System - this shows there is now 46 properties with no survey, compared to 441 in November 2019.
-We are looking at our planned workstreams using them as a basis to co- Director of Housing & Communities 31/12/2019 31/03/2021
+Director of Housing & Communities 30/11/2019 30/06/2021 Landlords Health & Safety 2019-20 Housing & Communities Asbestos Surveys In relation to data management, we have continued to audit and quality check data, bringing together all records from contractors ready to populate the Housing and Asset Management System - this shows there is now 46 properties with no survey, compared to 441 in November 2019.
+We are looking at our planned workstreams using them as a basis to co- Director of Housing & Communities 31/12/2019 31/05/2021

 Audit Title and Service Area Issue / Outstanding Action Latest update and reason for revised Officer Original Date Revised Date

 Year implementation timescale Responsible

 ordinate new and refresh older surveys.

 These are ongoing but impacted by

 lockdown restrictions.
+The third lockdown

+has impacted on this further, leading to

+extended date of June 2021.

 Landlords Health Housing & Central record of all health and Reflecting the build time for the new Director of Housing 01/04/2020 31/03/2021

 & Safety 2019-20 Communities safety inspections Housing Management modules, this will & Communities

 not be complete until March 2021.
 In the

 meantime, master spreadsheets allow

 effective management